Social Protection Briefing Notes

 By Annie Devenish and Cyrus Afshar

-In this brief, we look at three countries, Indonesia, New Zealand and South Africa, that have responded to the shadow pandemic of gender-based violence at home and in the workplace in timely and innovative ways, exploring which elements of their approach could offer best practice lessons for other countries, and where they have fallen short.
-We also touch on a number of other smaller measures from other countries that have to address the issue of gender-based violence amid the pandemic.
+In this brief, we look at three countries – Indonesia, New Zealand and South Africa – that have responded to the shadow pandemic of gender-based violence at home and in the workplace in timely and innovative ways, exploring which elements of their approach could offer best-practice lessons for other countries, and where they have fallen short.
+We also discuss other smaller measures from other countries to address gender-based violence amid the pandemic.

 By Annie Devenish and Cyrus Afshar

-The emergence of COVID-19 represents an unprecedented challenge for governments around the world.
-Initially no one knew the magnitude of the crisis or the extent of the interventions required to respond to the broad range of problems created, from health to production, finance and through to labour.
+Initially no one knew the magnitude of the COVID-19 crisis or the extent of the interventions that would be required to respond, from health to production, finance and labour.
 In this brief, we look at cases where the sustainability of emergency government relief has been enhanced by extending the duration of initial short-term grants, as in the case of Colombia, Singapore and Brazil, or by thinking about making them permanent, as in South Africa, or by changing the nature of the relief offered (from a loan to a grant), as in the case of Sri Lanka, as well as how these movements have provided opportunities to push for further changes in policy.

 By Annie Devenish and Cyrus Afshar

 Women across the globe have found themselves at the frontline of COVID-19 responses and impacts.
-These risks are particularly acute for certain categories of informal workers who lack job, income and social security, including domestic workers, agricultural workers and small traders, among whom women are over-represented, as well as migrant workers and refugees.
-In this brief, we will analyse responses to the covid-19 for informal workers crisis regarding three aspects of the care burden: childcare, school feeding and income for older workers.
+These risks are particularly acute for certain categories of workers in informal employment who lack job, income and social security, including domestic workers, agricultural workers and small traders, among whom women are over-represented, as well as migrant workers and refugees.
+In this brief, we analyze responses to COVID-19 regarding three aspects of the care burden: child-care, school feeding and income for older workers.

 By Annie Devenish and Cyrus Afshar

-In the edition #5 of this brief, we look at how digital technology is being used in the delivery of government grants and cash transfers to informal economy workers, and assess the extent to which it has been able to by-pass some of the traditional barriers the sector faces in terms of engagement with, and recognition by the state and the formal sector.
+In this brief, we look at how digital technology is being used in the delivery of government grants and cash transfers to workers in the informal economy, and assess the extent to which it has been able to bypass some of the traditional barriers the sector faces in terms of engagement with, and recognition by, the state and the formal sector.
 We also reflect on how it has created new barriers, and look at how the delivery of social protection through digital technology platforms can be made to work optimally for informal workers, what needs to be in place for this to happen, and how governments can best support this.

 By Annie Devenish and Cyrus Afshar